diesc/diesc.github.io/_posts/2017-04-07-the-first-of-many-to-come.md

 ---
 ### Here I am, writing my first of many post that will come

-Everything in life has a beginning *"captain obvious"*, this is mine begin, the begin to getting out of my box and get started to expose things that I did, I do and the things that I'll do for this world, I spent all day thinking what am I going to writing about here in my first post.
+Everything in life has a beginning ***captain obvious***, this is mine begin, the begin to getting out of my box and get started to expose things that I did, I do and the things that I'll do for this world, I spent all day thinking what am I going to writing about here in my first post.

 But what I did was watching some Youtube channels, reading some Bleach mangas *"no, I'm not an otaku"* and playing Grand Theft Auto V for long hours, after all, I bought the game on Steam pre-order and I haven't finished the game since then.